 Hello my name is GRANT and this is my story:

 I wish I could tell you a really exciting story of my life.
 One full of adventure, love and wonder.... but sadly this is not the case.
 My story is in fact very simple and short.
-I was found as a stray and taken to the Bark Ark rescue shelter when I was still quite a young dog.
+I was found as a stray in Bosnia and taken to the massive Bark Ark rescue shelter when I was still quite a young dog.
 In a way I was lucky as I did not have to be in the main shelter, but ended up in Rada's smaller shelter who takes some of the Bark Ark dogs when possible.
-It's not as noisy there, but still very busy and not a relaxed place to be.
+It's not as noisy there, but still very busy, hectic and not a relaxed place to be unfortunately.
 The years went by and nobody ever came for me.
 I was always left behind while other dogs came and went.
 During that time I also had an accident and lost my tail :'( I was overlooked time and time again until I had lost all hope.
-Time took its toll on me and I changed from the beautiful young dog with shiny fur to an older version of me who you can see in my recent photos.
+Time took its toll on me and I changed from the beautiful young dog with shiny fur to an older version of me.
 And then my day of hope and joy came when I least expected it.
 I was finally chosen!
 Paws2Freedom had stepped up for me when they heard of my plight and after almost 6 years in kennels I was finally getting my chance of finding my very own forever home where I will be loved and cherished.
 I still could not believe my luck.
 Me!
 I am not so young any longer and this feels like winning the happy doggy lottery to me.
 Oh I just could not wait to come to the UK and be finally allowed home comforts and a normal life.

-I have been in the UK now for some time and someone very kind took me in and even considered giving me a forever home.
+I have been in the UK now for some time and someone kind took me in and even considered giving me a forever home.
 Sadly it did not work out so after 3 months I had to leave.
-They loved me, but it was decided that there would be a more suitable home out there for me.
+It was decided that there would be a more suitable home out there for me.
 I will need a home where someone accepts me like I am.
 I will be a big friend to you I promise, but please remember my past and how this would affect how much time I need to get used how things are done and what is expected of me.
 I will try my best, but I am not young any longer and need time, patience and understanding so I can gain trust and feel more confident.
-After my time in home foster I came to Paws2Freedom where they just took me as I am.
+After my short home experience I came to Paws2Freedom where they just took me as I am.
 Please can you do the same for me?

-If you would like to support Bark Ark dogs like me a bit I would be ever so grateful.
-Your donation will help so much and every penny counts.
-This is a big rescue mission for such a small charity and we can't do it without you.
-If you could mark your kind giving with ‘Bosnian Dogs’ your funds will be put towards my costs or that of another dog like me.
+If you would like to support dogs like me a bit I would be ever so grateful.
+Your donation will help so much and every penny makes a difference to changing a life.

 Thank you so much from my happy heart and excited paws ~ Love, Grant ♥